Notice of Accessing, Collecting, Storing, Using and Disclosing Energy Usage Information

 This Energy Usage Notice applies to you if you receive electric utility services from us.

 Southern California Edison (“SCE”, “we”, “our”, or “us”) understands our electric utility customers’ concerns with the appropriate protection and secure transfer, storage, and use of Energy Usage Information.

 We define Energy Usage Information in our Notice as detailed electrical consumption data (15-minute or hourly) obtained through SCE’s Advanced Metering Infrastructure, which includes our Edison SmartConnect™ and Real Time Energy Meter systems, when associated with any information that can reasonably identify you, your family, household residence, or other non-residential customer.
 Examples of this information include detailed electrical consumption data combined with your name and utility account number.
 We regard Energy Usage Information as a type of Personal Information.
 Get more detail on other types of Personal Information.

 To help ensure your Energy Usage Information is appropriately managed, SCE complies with applicable privacy and security regulations, company policies, and uses information security technologies to safeguard Energy Usage Information.

 WHY SCE COLLECTS ENERGY USAGE INFORMATION

 Consistent with our Rule 3 tariff, Application for Service, SCE collects, stores, uses, and under limited circumstances, discloses Energy Usage Information to provide essential services to its customers.
-An SCE activity is considered an essential service if it is in connection with any of the following:
+An SCE activity is an essential service if it is in connection with:

 - Providing your electrical power;